1860 Pittsburgh Directory Alfred

 elegant buildings, where others costing much less would have equally served all

 practical purposes, only a part of the blame is to be laid at their doors.
+Those

-other buildings.
+buildings.
 Pastors and church committees are not supposed to have the

 experience of those who are appointed to govern them; and in those days when